wmvanvliet/gizmo/README.md

 Add a docstring to the `multiplication_table` function.
 Use the "numpydoc" style for this documentation.
 The documentation should contain:

- 1. A one-line description of what the function does.
+ 1. Short summary: a one-line description of what the function does.
- 2. A longer description with more details about what the function does.
+ 2. Extended summary: A longer description with more details about what the function does.
- 3. A list of all parameters that the function takes.
+ 3. Parameters: a list of all parameters that the function takes.
 For each parameter, describe:
      1. The parameter name
      2. Its expected type (int, bool, str, array, ...)
      3. What the parameter does
- 4. A list of all values returned by the function.
+ 4. Returns: a list of all values returned by the function.
 For each return value,  describe:
      1. The returned value's name
      2. Its type (int, bool, str, array, ...)
      3. What the returned value means